gregnazario/aptos-core/aptos-move/framework/aptos-token-objects/doc/token.md

 # Module `0x4::token`

-This defines an object-based Token.
+This defines an object&#45;based Token.
 The key differentiating features from the Aptos standard token are:
-* Decoupled token ownership from token data.
+&#42; Decoupled token ownership from token data.
-* Explicit data model for token metadata via adjacent resources
-* Extensible framework for tokens
+&#42; Explicit data model for token metadata via adjacent resources &#42; Extensible framework for tokens

 -  [Resource `Token`](#0x4_token_Token)